nczmoo/dcs100/readme.md

-    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)
+    x gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out) x change store to slots
+    x add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) x crawl button needs to be better x favicon
+    x dont spawn monsters when entering until step 4 x move pullNum above reelcaption and make the font size bigger x all other monsters
+    x die
+    x test all new sound
+    x remove _ from mob names in captions x Sound config doesn't work on mobile x Slot buttons off center
+    x change chestCent to steps fom last chest and only show if a player has a key x paying <x>x instead of lines
     checkboxes look weird
+    BUG? sound inconsistently playing on mobile?
+    pop up when entering dungeon and sltos fro the first time change the add reel to pullNum instead

     SOUND
-        all other monsters
+        maybe voices when I go in and out (going dungeon crawling!)

     MUSIC
-        die

-    SOUND
-        maybe voices when I go in and out (going dungeon crawling!)

     ART
-        add slots background for icon so thats not such a weird clash for results (requires a whole new fucking msg in that captions var) favicon
-        crawl button needs to be better
-        change store to slots
+        in sound off icon make it grey like the way music off is

 QUESTIONS
     What can you get from the slots?